TatianaFokina/a11y-blog/src/en/articles/how-to-protect-users-with-epilepsy-and-vd/index.md

 **Don't burn users' eyes**.
 High contrast isn't always good, especially with animation.
 It's best when the contrast is neither too high nor too low, or when there are color theme settings on a site itself.

 **Check images**.
 Follow a couple of simple recommendations about patterns and images.
-If graphics consist of straight contrasting lines, it's better to stop at 8.
-If they're waves, place no more than 5 next to each other.
+If graphics consist of straight contrasting lines, it's better to stop at eight (8).
+If they're waves, place no more than five (5) next to each other.

 **Warn about risks**.
 Place a warning about dangerous content if you're unsure and can't do anything else.
 This is often done with videos and games.